Butanobu/torque/README.md

 Any and all code related to using Ian Hawkins' Torque for Android.

-Torque is an Android app for interacting with a car's onboard computer via a dongle (that you have to buy from somewhere like Amazon) plugged into your car's OBDII socket.
+Torque is an Android app for interacting with a car's onboard computer via an OBD2 dongle (that you have to buy from somewhere like Amazon) plugged into your car's OBDII socket.

 You can use it for free, but once you want to do cool(er) stuff you need to buy it, which is worth it.